 Allow File Uploads is checked.
 A comma-separated list of file extensions with the “dot” separator.
 For example, .jpg, .jpeg, .png, .doc, .docx, .pdf.
 If any file types are specified, then those not specified cannot be uploaded.
 Default is none specified such that all file types are allowed.

 Relevant only if Allow File Uploads is checked.
 Maximum number of bytes an uploaded image file may have.
 Default is 2097152** **(2 Mb).

 Allowed Cover Image Types

-A comma separated list of image file extensions with the “dot” separater.
+A comma-separated list of image file extensions with the “dot” separator.
 Default is

 Allow Threaded Replies